Vegetable Beef Soup Low fat E is such a comfort on a cold winter’s day.

 - You're done, but as good as this soup is when it's done it's even better the next day!

-- I served mine with oven crisped Lavash bread or on plan Wasa crackers.
+- I served mine with on plan Wasa crackers or toasted sprouted bread.

 * This recipe contains tomatoes and the original recipe did call for stewed tomatoes, which usually contains some sugar.
 I seasoned this recipe with 1 tsp of Pyure (or Truvia) and it helped cut the acid taste.
 That is up to you but I have found that adding extra sweetener and/or salt can help make these recipes taste more "normal" to people.